-We refer the reader to Management's Discussion and Analysis in the 2020 Annual Report, specifically on page 57 under the heading "RISK FACTORS", incorporated by reference herein.
+We refer the reader to Management's Discussion and Analysis in the 2022 Annual Report, specifically on page 36 under the heading "RISK FACTORS", incorporated by reference herein.

-ITEM 5 - DIVIDENDS AND DISTRIBUTIONS
+DIVIDENDS AND DISTRIBUTIONS

-In 2018 and in the first two quarters of 2019, Cascades paid dividends on its Common Shares at the rate of \$0.04 per Common Share per quarter.
-Beginning in the third quarter of 2019, Cascades increased its quarterly dividend to \$0.08 per Common Share.
+Beginning in the third quarter of 2019, Cascades increased its quarterly dividend from \$0.04 to \$0.08 per Common Share.
+Beginning in the third quarter of 2021, Cascades increased its quarterly dividend to \$0.12 per Common Share.
 Other than pursuant to the Indentures, which govern its Senior Notes, and the Credit Facilities, there are no material contractual restrictions on Cascades' ability to declare and pay dividends on its Common Shares.